Landon Hall

 Mason Hall

 Mason Hall is known by Spartans for its open common areas and proximity to Grand River Avenue, perfect for a day out with friends.
-The hall offers an Honors College living-learning option.

 Fun fact: Mason Hall is named after Stevens T. Mason, the first governor of Michigan.